-Detach the logger, it will flash the LED 7 times at 1 second rate (or 10 seconds) after that it will stop.
+Detach the logger, it will flash the LED 7 times at 1 second scan (or 10 seconds) then it will stop.

-Replug the logger, the logger will resume in normal mode and the file CALIBRAT.TXT will show the updated values and the new date for the calibration.
+Replug the logger, it will resume in normal mode and the file CALIBRAT.TXT will show the updated values and the new date for the calibration.